crAZiAc/PowerBI-visuals-core/README.md

 # Microsoft Power BI visuals Core

-> Note: this repo was recently moved from `PowerBI-Visuals` this contains information about the core PowerBI Visuals and reference for custom visuals developed using the old method
+> Note: this repository was recently moved from `PowerBI-Visuals`.
+This repository contains information about the core PowerBI Visuals and reference for custom visuals developed using the old method / tools.
 >
 > If you are creating a new custom visual it is highly recommended that you use the new api / tools [read more](https://github.com/Microsoft/PowerBI-visuals)